Roscoe Conkling Giles

-Roscoe Conkling Giles (May 6, 1890–February 9, 1970) was an American medical doctor and surgeon.
+Roscoe Conkling Giles (May 6, 1890 – February 9, 1970) was an American medical doctor and surgeon.
 He was the first African American to earn a degree from Cornell University Medical College.
 Giles worked as a surgeon at Provident Hospital in Chicago, and served as the hospital's Chairman of the Division of General Surgery.
 In 1915, he became the first African American to lead a city health department.
 He was elected President of the National Medical Association in 1935.

 Early life and education

-Dr. Giles was born on May 6, 1890 in Albany, New York, to the Reverend Francis F. Giles and Laura Caldwell Giles.
+Dr. Giles was born on May 6, 1890, in Albany, New York, to the Reverend Francis F. Giles and Laura Caldwell Giles.
 He graduated from Boys High School in Brooklyn, New York, in 1907 and won a scholarship to attend Cornell University in Ithaca, New York.
 He became one of four students to be initiated into the second class of Alpha Phi Alpha, drafting their fraternity ritual and assisting in drafting their constitution.
 He became treasurer of the national fraternity while at Cornell and was elected the first president of the Alpha Alumni Chapter while attending Cornell University Medical College in New York City in 1913.

 He graduated from Cornell University Medical College in 1915 as the first African American graduate of the program.
 Dr. Giles reportedly received death threats and was asked to leave the institution due to the color of his skin, though he stayed and graduated with honors.

+In 1952, Dr. Giles was named one of Cornell’s distinguished alumni of the year.
+In 1985, a scholarship fund in his name was established at the Cornell Weill Medical College.